admin-cf-1/cardano-coin-selection/information/specification.md

 ### Computation

-As mentioned above, the algorithm proceeds in two phases.
+The algorithm proceeds in two phases.

 #### Phase 1: Random Selection